Agents#

 • type is mandatory.
 It instructs Dataiku on how to display this artifact and signals which parts are permitted.

-• name and description are optional.
-They are used in the Dataiku UI to describe this artifact to the user.
+• name is optional.
+It is used in the Dataiku UI to describe this artifact to the user.

 • hierarchy is optional.
-It is used to identify the origin of artifacts in complex agent architectures.
+It identifies the origin of artifacts in complex agent architectures.

 • parts is mandatory.
 This is a list of part objects, where the data of the artifact resides.
 Both sources and artifacts share the same data structure for parts (called items for sources).